anujanegi/ADAS/README.md

 - Install the dependencies : `pip install -r requirements.txt`.

 #### Training the network
-The **train.py** script in /training can be run to train the LeNet neural netwok.
+The **train.py** script in /training can be run to train the LeNet neural network.

 `python3 ./train.py`

 #### Go live
 The **run.py** script can be run to get started.

 `python3 ./run.py`